voucherifyio/voucherify-openapi/docs/reference-docs/PRODUCT-COLLECTIONS-Product-Collection-Object.md

 ## Any
 One of:

- 1. Array any of: string, number, object
+ 1. Array any of: string, string, number, object
- 2. string
- 3. number
- 4. object

 [block:html]
 {